irosyadi/gitbook/note/open-directory-search.md

 - [wget A Noobs Guide (PDF)](https://chris.partridge.tech/data/wget-noobs.pdf) by [u/regravity](https://old.reddit.com/u/regravity)
 - [How to install wget on OSX](https://thomashunter.name/blog/install-wget-on-os-x-lion/) by [u/nucleocide](https://old.reddit.com/u/nucleocide)

-There are other softwares that provide wget with a GUI like [Gwget](https://projects-old.gnome.org/gwget/) and [WinWGet](https://winwget.sourceforge.net/) though I've never used them and hence can't comment on their reliability.
+There are other software programs that provide wget with a GUI like [Gwget](https://projects-old.gnome.org/gwget/) and [WinWGet](https://winwget.sourceforge.net/) though I've never used them and hence can't comment on their reliability.

 - [youtube-dl](https://github.com/rg3/youtube-dl) (Python) downloads videos from various sites.
 Just like wget you can find GUI frontend for this.
 - [RipMe](https://github.com/RipMeApp/ripme) (Java) is an album ripper for various websites.